-With a versatile sound that has been described as emotive, theatrical, surprising, forceful with ease, comforting, and genre bending, Ree Boado’s sophomore solo release, Out of the Mouth of Caves, highlights a softer, more melancholy side, with acoustic instruments and haunting, layered vocals as the musical base.
-Produced by Grammy Award winner Brian Whitman and already receiving great reviews from local and national industry leaders, Out of the Mouth of Caves is proving to be a strong step in the right direction for Ree.
+With a versatile sound that has been described throughout the years as emotive, surprising, forceful with ease, comforting, and genre bending, Ree Boado’s sophomore solo release, Out of the Mouth of Caves, highlights a softer, more melancholy side of the artist.
+Layered with haunting vocals and acoustic instruments as the musical base, this album is a collection of songs in search of the wisdom that can only come from our darkest moments of distress.
+Produced by Grammy Award winner Brian Whitman, Out of the Mouth of Caves has proven to be a strong step in the right direction for Ree.

 Over several years of performing, writing, recording, and touring locally and nationally with three different bands, Ree has had the opportunity to share the stage with a wide range of musicians including Grammy Winner Brian Whitman, Grammy nominees Katie Herzig and Sophie B. Hawkins, Dove Award winner Chris August and Dove nominee Audrey Assad, Billboard Artists Penny and Sparrow, Taking Back Sunday, and JJ Heller, American Idol's Brooke White, Stephen Egerton of the punk band Descendents, and international speaker Ravi Zacharias.